Actindo-AG/Documentation/Core1Platform/AdministratingCore1/01_MainAccountSandbox.md

 **Main account**

 The main account is also called live or productive system.
-Each tenant has one main account on which you usually run the productive *Actindo* modules.
+Each tenant has one main account that usually runs in productive mode.
 Each instance (main account or sandbox) has a specific host-prefix which determines how the main account/sandbox can be accessed:

 - main account: https://[host-prefix].actindo.com